 Users’ personal data shall be stored for the duration of the contract, until the claims expire and for 5 years after the end of the business relationship/collaboration.

-VIII.
+IX.
 Age policy

 Our services are not intended for persons younger than eighteen (18) years of age.
 We have no intention of processing their personal data.
 If you are younger than 18, do not use our Services and do not send us any information about yourself.
 If we become aware that we have been processing the personal data of a person younger than 18, we shall erasure such data as soon as possible.